akononovicius/physRisk-content-repository/articles/2019/acls-model.md

 This time we consider another generalization of the [Sznajd model]({filename}/articles/2019/sznajd-model.md), which also includes four opinions.
 But now they are no longer one-dimensional!
-In this ACLS model opinions are two-dimensional.
+In this Authoritarian-conservative-libertarian-socialist (ACLS) Sznajd model opinions are two-dimensional.
 Namely, there are two binary dimensions: attitudes towards political and personal freedoms are considered at the same time [cite id="SznajdWeron2005PhysA"].<!--more-->